wikitops/ansible_kibana/README.md

 $ vagrant up
 ```

-If everything run has expected, you should have a Docker container named kibana which search pipeline files in the host directory : /opt/kibana/pipeline
+If everything run has expected, you should have a Docker container named kibana.

 The Kibana Web interface should be accessible at : http://10.0.3.131:5601/

 #### Kubernetes Deployment

-To deploy the Kibana client on Kubernetes, you have to configure the variable *kibana_on_kubernetes* to *true* in the file kibana.yml before running the playbook :
+To deploy the Kibana client on Kubernetes, you have to configure the variable *kibana_install_type* to *kubernetes* in the file kibana.yml before running the playbook :

 ```yaml
 [...]